sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 - Look at the breakdown by query to determine if a specific query type is being affected
 - Check for high CPU usage on zoekt-webserver
 - Check Honeycomb for unusual activity
+- Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#frontend-90th-percentile-sentinel-stream-latency-5m).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json